mzeidenberg/academic-kickstart/content/publication/zeidenberg-what-2015/index.md

 ---
-title: "What about the non-completers?
-The labor market returns to progress in community college"
+title: "What About the Non-Completers?
+The Labor Market Returns to Progress in Community College"
 date: 2015-12-01
 publishDate: 2019-11-27T12:59:55.436171Z
 authors: ["Matthew Zeidenberg", "Marc Scott", "Clive Belfield"]